Feedback Policy May 2017

 We understand people mean well when helping in class, and we are very grateful for their generosity of spirit, however we know from experience it impacts on students in a negative way, more than people realise.
 Remember, you don’t know how many others also tried to teach them in class or what they have already been told.
 Hearing multiple tips, and quite often inconsistent information about the same subject from those not trained to teach, is a frequent source of frustration for many newer students.
 Bottom line, please don’t teach in class.
 This practice is unintentionally disrespectful to the main teachers and highly distracting to keen students.
 Please respect the right of students wanting to learn from, and pay full attention to, those dedicated to providing the professional tuition they paid for.

-Catering to different levels, and various motivational driving factors, including; socialising, learning and fun is always a challenge, but this policy aims to help in that delicate balancing act.
+Catering to different levels, and various motivational driving factors, including; socialising, learning and fun is always a challenge.
+This policy aims to help in that delicate balancing act.

 What if a dancer is not getting a move?